CodeReaper/codereaper.github.io/content/posts/self-hosted-oidc/index.md

 ## Set Up the OIDC Provider

-LDAP
-- https://github.com/bitnami-labs/sealed-secrets for the hard way with sidecar assembly of config
-- easy way with straight up secret of config with hashed passwords (one for argocd and one for grafana - to discuss connector to client strategy?)

 DEX
 - issuer, connectors and staticClients
 - claims and groups - expand on ldap groups
 - clientSecrets

+LDAP
+- easy way with straight up secret of config with hashed passwords (one for argocd and one for grafana - to discuss connector to client strategy?)

 ARGOCD
 - Configure connection with dex, including clientSecret
 - Show test from old post, including new group claim
-- avoid requestedIDTokenClaims?

 GRAFANA
 - Configure connection with dex, including clientSecret